 I am no longer in the early days with my baby, but time is never on my side it seems between balancing work and home life.
 These custard cups remain a staple.
 I love that they are rich in the most important fats -- the ones that keep our brain functioning and our nervous system nourished.

 With this recipe I do a rare thing, which is to separate the egg white from the yolk.
-I set aside the egg whites and use them in pancakes, breads or muffins, measuring a quarter cup of egg white for ever egg needed in a recipe.
+I set aside the egg whites and use them in pancakes, breads or muffins, measuring a quarter cup of egg white for every egg needed in a recipe.

 Custard Recipe Basics: It's All In The Yolk